DHHS Resources

 • Deaf Women of Color empowers and advocates for its community and educates the community by recognizing the contributions of people who are deaf or hard of hearing through networking, resources, and services.

-• Deaf Women United focuses on advocacy, education, and awareness, as well as providing leadership opportunities to empower women who are Deaf.
+• Deaf Women United focuses on advocacy, education, and awareness, as well as providing leadership opportunities to empower women who are deaf.

 State Organizations – Children and Families